The Mind/Brain Connection

 Yet with BCI and most of applied neuroscience, real-world applications to date have been minimal.
 BCI devices remain unreliable and scarcely used outside the lab (Chavarriaga et. al., 2016).
 BCI’s are not yet a viable commercial technology (Chaudhary et. al., 2021)

 I argue the main problem is not technological.
-Though engineering challenges remain, the major obstacle to reliable, robust BCI performance is not lack of technology, engineering, brain data or knowledge.
-It’s the inability to define the user’s mind during device operation, and then decode and classify the corresponding brain signal.
-This is required for thoughts to control an external device accurately, reliably and robustly.
+Though engineering challenges remain, the major obstacle to reliable, robust BCI performance is the inability to define the user’s mind during device operation, and then decode and classify the corresponding brain signal.
+A mind/brain model is required for thoughts to control an external device accurately, reliably and robustly.

 However, the psychological mechanisms underlying motor intention are poorly understood (O’Shea & Moran, 2017).
 Therefore the brain signals corresponding to this, or any, intention will be poorly-understood.
 If not understood well, how could they be labeled well?
 Inaccurate labeling means the signal will be decoded and classified sub-optimally.